tabers77/carlos-cv/README.md

 - Seamlessly integrated chatbot solutions into the Azure cloud infrastructure, utilizing Azure Open AI for scalability and optimal performance.
 - Designed, developed, and deployed chatbots end-to-end, employing technologies including Flask, Langchain, Docker containers, Azure Open AI, PostgreSQL for vector storage, and the MSAL library for authentication.

-2. Reasoning in Large Language Models (LLMs) Research
+B) Reasoning in Large Language Models (LLMs) Research

 - Conducted experimental research to investigate reasoning capabilities within Large Language Models (LLMs), employing techniques such as reinforcement learning.
 - Stayed abreast of the latest advancements in generative AI by analyzing and synthesizing research papers for practical implementation.